Search Knowledge Base by Keyword

 On-balance volume (OBV) is a momentum indicator that uses volume flow to predict changes in stock price.
 It measures the buying or selling pressure.
-The idea is that volume precedes price, hence, when volume increases sharply without a significant change in the stock’s price, the price will eventually jump upward, and vice versa.
+The idea of OBV divergence indicator is that volume precedes price, hence, when volume increases sharply without a significant change in the stock’s price, the price will eventually jump upward, and vice versa.

-OBV rises when volume on up days exceeds volume on down days.
+OBV indicator rises when volume on up days exceeds volume on down days.

-OBV can be used to either confirm a price trend or indicate a price reversal.
+OBV divergence indicator can be used to either confirm a price trend or indicate a price reversal.

 Divergences indicate potential reversals.
 The absolute value of OBV is not important, instead, the trend in OBV vs. trend in price are important to watch.
 If they divert, it’s a signal.
 Bullish divergence forms when OBV is rising while the price is flat or declining.
 This would suggest that the price should begin rising.
 Bearish divergence forms when OBV is declining while the price is flat or rising.